mariusbancila/moneycpp/README.md

 ```

 ## Rounding
 Several rounding algorithms are provided with the library.
-These algorithms take a numerical value and return another numerical value.
+These algorithms transform a numerical value from a greater precision (e.g. 19.99128) to a lesser precision (e.g. 19.99).
 In addition to these, any user-defined rounding algorithm can be used with the library.
-The rounding algorithms are as follows:
+The rounding algorithms, implemented as functors, are as follows:

 | Name | Description | Functor |
 | --- | --- | --- |